Search programs

 Potential courses you’ll take in an online emergency management degree program

 • Science for Disasters.
-Students learn the basics of various threats that can lead to disasters, including biological, chemical, climate, and earth science.
+Students learn the basics of various threats that can lead to disasters.
 Specific topics covered include earthquakes, tornadoes, tsunamis, cyclones, pathogen outbreaks, explosions, and radiological or nuclear threats.
 Students also learn the issues that follow disasters, such as people needing homes and medical assistance.

 • Foundations of Emergency Management.
 Course materials cover the history and importance of emergency management professionals.
 Students also learn how local, state, and federal emergency management works.
-They discover new technologies that assist in a crisis, communication, building relationships with key groups, and stress-management techniques for emergencies.
+They review new technologies that assist in a crisis, how to build relationships with key groups, and stress-management techniques for emergencies.

 • Volunteer Management.
 Emergency managers must know how to recruit volunteers and delegate tasks.
 They learn what to do with volunteers who show up unannounced and how to handle donations like food, water, and cash.
 Without specific planning, these tasks can quickly become overwhelming.

 • Business Planning Services.
 All communities have businesses, schools, and organizations that benefit from learning how to prepare for disasters.
-Students learn how to assist companies in creating safe emergency plans they can utilize in a crisis.
-Students learn about various agencies communities can connect with for resources and assistance.
+In this course, students learn how to assist companies in creating safe emergency plans they can utilize in a crisis.

 Online Emergency Management Degree Frequently Asked Questions